 “Imagination is more important than knowledge – for knowledge is limited to all we now know and understand, while imagination embraces the entire world and all there ever will be to know and understand.” - Albert Einstein

 The Portland Preschool of the Arts is a childhood-first, constructivist, exploration and discovery-based preschool.
-We care about childhood and giving kids the space to explore their own young minds, follow the ideas that strike them, and learn from their mistakes, and take pride in their accomplishments.
+We care about childhood and giving kids the space to explore their own young minds, follow the ideas that strike them, learn from their mistakes, and take pride in their accomplishments.
 We want kids to be excited about figuring out the way the world works by inspiring curiosity and encouraging rich imagination-based play.
 We strive to cultivate curiosity, creativity, concentration, openness, and social understanding.
 We believe that every child is filled with wonder and potential and their innate curiosity drives their interest to understand their world and their place within it.

 At the Portland Preschool of the Arts we create an environment where kids are able to:

 Explore and expand their natural curiosity –

 Every day I make different supplies, materials, and books available for the kids to explore.
 These tend to be based around our monthly exploration theme (this month is plants!) but can also be something as simple as beads and string or a bucket of clay.

 Ask questions and engage in discussion and exploration –

 Every day we have “group project” time.
 In this time we all gather together around a table or in a circle.
 I might read them a story or show them some pictures or pass around objects such as radishes (a root we eat!) with the tops still on to discuss the full structure of a plant.
 Students are encouraged to discuss what they see, ask questions, and find answers.
 I use the Socratic approach to learning, offering a question in return to their questions, stimulating critical thinking and drawing out ideas so that they get to experience the joy of discovery.
 I present an art project based on what we have discussed for the kids to participate in together.